-The July 11 CSK acquisition brings O'Reilly to 40,000 team members and 3,200 stores in 38 states.
+The July 11 CSK acquisition brings O'Reilly to 40,000 team members and 3,200 in 38 states.
+CSK is the parent company of Checker, Schuck’s, Kragen and Murray auto parts stores.
 Acquired were: 1,342 stores in 12 states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Michigan, Nevada, New Mexico, Oregon, Utah, and Washington; and four DCs in Phoenix, AZ, Detroit, MI, Dixon, CA (now Stockton, CA) and Minneapolis, MN.

 O'Reilly opens a new, 115,000 square foot Corporate Office in Springfield, MO, on June 10.
 The expanded campus accommodates 650 team members in the newest building.

 The December 31 acquisition of VIP Auto Parts puts O'Reilly Auto Parts in 42 states.
 Acquired were: 56 stores in three states: Maine, New Hampshire, and Massachusetts; and one DC in Lewiston, ME (now Devens, MA).